Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 <b>OAuth</b>
 </td>
 <td>
 An open standard for authorization, allowing third-party services to access user information from an online service without sharing passwords.
-FIPS 140-3 is aligned with ISO/IEC 19790:2012, which is an international standard for cryptographic modules, ensuring broader compatibility and global recognition.
+FIPS 140-3 is aligned with ISO/IEC 19790:2012, an international standard for cryptographic modules, ensuring broader compatibility and global recognition.
 </td>
 </tr>
 <tr>